-JACK COUNTY, TEXAS Household Survey Results
+Household Survey Results

-Household Survey Results Households, and the residents within, are the lifeblood of a community.
-Over the last 20 years, technology has transformed how residents interact with their communities, access critical services, and earn a living.
+Households, and the residents within them, are the lifeblood of a community.
+Over the past 20 years, technology has transformed how residents interact with their communities, access critical services, and earn a living.
 A connection to the internet at home is the single-most critical step that families take to participate in the digital economy.
-Understanding how residents are connected, the barriers to subscribing to internet service if it is available, and the use of that connection is critical to ensuring all homes in the community are connected and that those connections are leveraged to improve quality of life.
-The data below show the connectivity and use of technology among households and residents in the community compared to those in other communities participating in Connected Nation's Connected program.
-These data should be used to make informed decisions and implement solutions for improving connectivity in the community.
+Understanding how residents are connected, the barriers to subscribing to internet service if it is available, and the use of that connection is critical to ensuring all homes in the community are connected, and that those connections are leveraged to improve quality of life.
+The data below show the connectivity and use of technology among households and residents in Haskell County, Texas, compared to those in other communities participating in Connected Nation's Connected program.
+These data should be used to make informed decisions and implement solutions for improving connectivity.
 This information was gathered through surveys distributed in the community.

-Data from Jack County represent survey responses collected between April and July 2021.
-During this time, 287 Jack County households responded to the survey, with some households responding more than one time.
-Data from all Connected communities represent survey responses collected between January 1, 2017, and July 31, 2021.
+Data from Haskell County represent survey responses collected between September 2021 and January 2022.
+During this time, 82 Haskell County households responded to the survey, with some households responding more than once.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and February 6, 2022.
 As more households and communities participate in the Connected program, these figures are likely to change.

+Broadband Adoption

-Broadband Adoption This chart shows the percent of households that subscribe to various types of broadband services.
+This chart shows the percentage of households that subscribe to various types of broadband services.
 Fixed connections are those provided by cable, DSL, fiber, or fixed wireless technology, while non-fixed connections include dial-up, satellite, and mobile-only services.
 These non-fixed types of internet services, while providing basic access, can often be plagued by connection latency, have costly monthly data plans, or can be impacted by weather, terrain, large expanses of open water, and other environmental factors.
 This chart shows responses from those who know the type of internet service to which they subscribe.

-Average Monthly Cost of Internet Service The cost of service can prevent some from being able to access the internet.
-This chart shows the average reported monthly cost of service among households in the community compared to those in other Connected communities.
+Average Monthly Cost of Internet Service

+The cost of service can prevent some residents from being able to access the internet.
+This chart shows the average reported monthly cost of service among households in the community, compared to those in other Connected communities.
 Two percent of household income is the benchmark generally used when determining the affordability of home internet service.
-However, it is important to remember that this benchmark is applied to the median income of a community.
+However, it is important to remember that this benchmark is applied to the community's median income.
 Half of the households in the community earn less than the median income and thus may find broadband service unaffordable at this price.

-\$100

 Barriers to Broadband Adoption

 Households without an internet connection face many barriers to obtaining connectivity.
 In some cases, the cost of service may be out of reach.
 In others, the physical infrastructure may not be available.
-This chart shows the primary reason households without a connection in the community do not or cannot subscribe to broadband service.
-This chart compares households in the community to those across other participating communities.
+This chart shows the primary reason households without a connection do not or cannot subscribe to broadband service, and compares households in the community with those across other participating communities.